LONG ARTICLE! 35 – 45 minute read:

 Pushing a Surform lengthwise along the rails, blend the rail bands until you have achieved the desired form.
 Alternatively, use a 40-60-grit sanding paper, sliding it from nose to tail without stopping to scrub a single spot.
 The goal here is to make the deck and the rails merge seamlessly.

-Depending on the rail design of choice, you might want to further adjust the rail taper.
+Depending on the rail design of your choice, you might want to further adjust the rail taper.
 If that is the case, use 80-grit sandpaper.
 And make sure you don’t over-shape the rails!

 Sand the deck and rail top surface with 80-grit sandpaper on your sanding block so as to smoothen the texture.
 Again, be careful not to over-shape anything.
 What you want is to clean up any imperfections.

-Use a soft foam sanding pad, give the deck one last blending/smoothing so it is ready to glass.
+Use a soft foam sanding pad, and give the deck one last blending/smoothing so it is ready to glass.

 Secure the board in the saddle of the racks with one of the rails pointed toward you.
 Then, wrap a sheet of 80-grit sanding screen around the nose section of the rail and walk back slowly toward the tail, pulling the screen lightly toward you.
 This is a difficult tool and skill to master, but it is super important as it is here that the whole rail blends together.